gediz/mpv-wiki/List-of-MPlayer-LGPL-relicensing-agreements.md

 In progress:
 - Gwenole Beauchesne (needs to go through corporate to get permission, or we will make vo_vaapi LGPL only, and replace the vaapi code involved with vo_opengl)
+- nVidia (they said they will "look at it", low hopes, we'll probably just replace all vdpau code involved with vo_opengl)

 Have disagreed with relicensing:
 - anders (did the audio filter chain - will be replaced by libavfilter)